Showcase: Scholarships and Awards

 The Colleen Porter Artist Development Award

 Entering its fourth year, IPAY is proud to continue to support development of Emerging Artists in the field of performing arts for young audiences with a facilitated residency opportunity in honor of Colleen Porter.
 This juried award supports artistic development and is linked to the annual Kindling focus at IPAY Showcase.

 Selected artists are led by an international professional from our field facilitating the Showcase experience and intersecting with the artists each day to discuss how the experience may be relevant to their own practice, to share ideas, to facilitate development and to help establish connections.
 Part of the intent with the framework is that there will be discussion and support that exists beyond Showcase that may develop into a longer-term support network for artists.

-Each year, IPAY supports the cost of Showcase registration, provides travel support and accommodation for Showcase for up to three selected artists.
+Each year, IPAY supports the cost of Showcase registration, provides travel support and accommodation for Showcase for up to two selected artists.

-Interested artists, who have been in the field of for at least 5 years, demonstrate need for financial assistance, and are able to attend the full IPAY Showcase Conference in Montreal January 27–30, 2016 are invited to complete an application by November 16, 2016.
-In order to further promote ongoing, long-term development of the artist, all applicants must be endorsed or recommended by a presenter, agent or artist who will whom will also be attending Showcase 2016.
+Interested artists, who have been in the field of for at least 5 years, demonstrate need for financial assistance, and are able to attend the full IPAY Showcase Conference in Madison, Jan 18-21, 2017 are invited to complete an application by November 18, 2016.
+In order to further promote ongoing, long-term development of the artist, all applicants must be endorsed or recommended by a presenter, agent or artist who will whom will also be attending Showcase 2017.